Today didn't last forever; it didn't even last all day.

 Unless Marlowe had fancied a bolognese sauce to go along with his afternoon rump steak then my suspicions lay elsewhere.
 Suspect no.1 was a freshly spited 17 year old postboy - a kid with a very limited future.

-pips and peel
+ReplyDeletepips and peel

 Scrunch it down